Admission to Primary and Middle Schools

 I am satisfied with the school that I have been offered.
 What do I need to do?

-If you have been offered a Staffordshire school then your place will be automatically accepted and the school will contact you to confirm starting arrangements at a later date.
+You do not need to do anything to accept the school place offered.
+The school will contact you to confirm starting arrangements at a later date.

-All children who have been refused a place at a preferred school will be automatically added to the waiting list.
-The waiting lists will be maintained until at least 31 December 2016.
-Where a refusal has been made due to Infant Class Size prejudice, the waiting list may be retained until the end of Year 2.
+All children who have been refused a place at a Staffordshire school will be automatically added to the waiting list.
+The waiting lists will be maintained until at least 31 December 2017.
+Where a school is affected by infant class size legislation, the waiting list may be retained until the end of Year 2.

-Waiting lists for all Staffordshire schools are ranked using the oversubscription criteria for the school.
-Please view the admission criteria for Staffordshire schools.
-Your child's position on a waiting list at a Staffordshire school can be obtained by emailing email@example.com or telephoning 0300 111 8007.
+Waiting lists for all Staffordshire schools are ranked using the admissions criteria for the school.
+Your child's position on a waiting list at a Staffordshire school can be obtained by emailing firstname.lastname@example.org or telephoning 0300 111 8007.

 It is important to note that a child's position on any waiting list is not fixed and is subject to change.